twbs/bootstrap/CONTRIBUTING.md

 ## Pull requests

 - Try to submit pull requests against the latest `*-wip` branch for easier merging
-- Any changes to the docs must be made to the Mustache templates, not just the compiled HTML pages
 - CSS changes must be done in .less files first, never just the compiled files
 - If modifying the .less files, always recompile and commit the compiled files bootstrap.css and bootstrap.min.css
 - Try not to pollute your pull request with unintended changes--keep them simple and small